The AAFP is governed by a Congress of Delegates, a Board of Directors, and a number of commissions and committees.

 As a condition of continued membership, active members are required to report at least 150 credits of approved CME every three calendar years.
 This period is called a re-election cycle.

 Once members have met the CME requirement, they are “re-elected” to AAFP membership.
-If re-election requirements are not met, membership is cancelled.
+If re-election requirements are not met, membership is canceled.
 For AAFP members in their first re-election cycle, the cycle is four calendar years: the year in which they become an active member, plus the next three full calendar years.

 In order to be eligible for re-election, members must earn and report the required CME credits within their re-election cycle.
 In addition, CME credits must be reported in the year in which they were earned.